Transmission Control Protocol: Vulnerabilities

 TCP may be attacked in a variety of ways.
-The results of a thorough security assessment of TCP, along with possible mitigations for the identified issues, were published in 2009, and is currently being pursued within the IETF.
+The results of a thorough security assessment of TCP, along with possible mitigations for the identified issues, were published in 2009, and was pursued within the IETF through 2012.
+Notable vulnerabilities include denial of service, connection hijacking, TCP veto and TCP reset attack.

 Denial of service

 By using a spoofed IP address and repeatedly sending purposely assembled SYN packets, followed by many ACK packets, attackers can cause the server to consume large amounts of resources keeping track of the bogus connections.
 This is known as a SYN flood attack.
 Proposed solutions to this problem include SYN cookies and cryptographic puzzles, though SYN cookies come with their own set of vulnerabilities.
 Sockstress is a similar attack, that might be mitigated with system resource management.
-An advanced DoS attack involving the exploitation of the TCP Persist Timer was analyzed in Phrack #66.
+An advanced DoS attack involving the exploitation of the TCP persist timer was analyzed in Phrack No. 66.
 PUSH and ACK floods are other variants.

 Connection hijacking

-An attacker who is able to eavesdrop a TCP session and redirect packets can hijack a TCP connection.
+An attacker who is able to eavesdrop on a TCP session and redirect packets can hijack a TCP connection.
 To do so, the attacker learns the sequence number from the ongoing communication and forges a false segment that looks like the next segment in the stream.
-Such a simple hijack can result in one packet being erroneously accepted at one end.
-When the receiving host acknowledges the extra segment to the other side of the connection, synchronization is lost.
-Hijacking might be combined with Address Resolution Protocol (ARP) or routing attacks that allow taking control of the packet flow, so as to get permanent control of the hijacked TCP connection.
+A simple hijack can result in one packet being erroneously accepted at one end.
+When the receiving host acknowledges the false segment, synchronization is lost.
+Hijacking may be combined with ARP spoofing or other routing attacks that allow an attacker to take permanent control of the TCP connection.